Trusted by founders and growing teams

 Yes — we integrate with existing tools (Datadog, New Relic, Splunk, etc.) and enhance them with structured logging, distributed tracing, and better alerting.
 We can also set up new observability stacks if you're starting fresh or need to modernize.

-A basic observability setup with metrics, logs, and dashboards typically takes 2-4 weeks.
-A comprehensive observability stack with distributed tracing, advanced alerting, and full correlation can take 6-12 weeks.
+A basic observability setup with metrics, logs, and dashboards often takes several weeks, depending on system scope and maturity.
+A comprehensive observability stack with distributed tracing, advanced alerting, and full correlation can take several months.
 We start with an audit to identify priorities and quick wins.